s-ccs/LSLAutoBIDS/docs/developers_documentation.md

 2. `read_toml_file` : Reads and parses a TOML file, returning its contents as a dictionary.
 3. `write_toml_file` : Writes a dictionary to a TOML file.

+## Testing

+The testing framework uses `pytest` to validate the functionality of the core components.

+- The tests are located in the `tests/` directory and cover various modules including configuration generation, file processing, BIDS conversion, DataLad integration, and Dataverse interaction.
+(Work in progress)

+- The test directory contains :
+    - `test_utils` : Directory containing utility functions needed accross multiple test files.
+    - `testcases` : Directory containing all the tests in a in a directory structure - `test_<test_name>`.
+    - Each `test_<test_name>` directory contains a `data` folder with sample data for that test and a `test_<test_name>.py` file with the actual test cases.
+    - `run_all_tests.py` : A script to run all the tests in the `testcases` directory sequentially.

+Tests will be added continously as new features are added and existing features are updated.

+### Running Tests

+To run the tests, navigate to the `tests/` directory and execute:
+`python tests/run_all_tests.py`

+These tests ensure that each component functions as expected and that the overall pipeline works seamlessly.
+This tests will also be triggered automatically on each push or PR to the main repository using GitHub Actions.

+## Miscellianeous Points
+- To the current date, only EEG data is supported for BIDS conversion.
+Support for other modalities like Eye-tracking, etc,. in the BIDS format is not yet supported.
+Hence, LSLAutoBIDS relies on semi-BIDS data structures for those data and use user-definable regular expressions to match expected data-files.
+A future planned feature is to provide users more flexibility, especially in naming / sorting non-standard files.
+Currently, the user can only specify the expected file extensions for stimulus/behavioral data and is automatically renamed to include sub-XXX_ses-YYY_ prefix if missing and also copied to pseudo-BIDS folder structure like `<BIDS_ROOT>/sourcedata/sub-XXX/ses-YYY/`, `<BIDS_ROOT>/misc/experiment.tar.gz` etc,.